sushritayerr/532finalproject/README.md

     - sending tweets to sentiment analysis model - spark consumer
     - Aggregating the results and printing them - spark consumer

+   ## Experiments

+   *** Experiment 1:
+   Studying the performance using a vanilla processing of the entire dataset(pretrained_model.py) and using a distributed setup, using Spark and Kafka.
+We observed(as expected) that the distributed processing was faster than the vanilla processing.

+   *** Experiment 2:
+   Studying the performance of the system by varying the number of cores at disposal of Spark for distributed processing.
+We observed that, as the number of cores are increased the throughput of the system increased due to the increased parallelism.
+As a result, overall, the duration for processing decreased with increase in the number of cores.

+   *** Experiment 3:
+   Studying the performance of the system by varying the memory available to the spark instance.
+We observed that increasing the memory improved the performance slightly but not in correlation with increasing the number of cores.

+   ## Test cases

+   *** Correctness test:
+   We have verified the correctness of the system using the pretrained_model.py to compare the output and to verify if the aggregation is correct.

+   *** Integration test:
+   ** Verifying Kafka:
+   We have verified the tweets reading, filtering and writing to the kafka topics using a custom kafka consumer script(test_tweet_ingestion.py) that verified the tweets from the custom dataset we have prepared to validate.

+   ** Verifying Spark + Kafka Integration
+   We have used the same kafka consumer script to compare the spark integration and validate if the data is being read correctly.

+   ** Complete test
+   Using the custom dataset, we have validated if the final aggregated results are matching the input provided.
+The dataset includes tweets that dont belong to the companies in question, different preprocessing requirements and tweets of different sentiments.